So often, you are waiting on someone else to do something before you can get started on your task.

 Or worse, you assume they will tell you when they're done only to find out they already finished a week ago.

-Hive "Dependencies" feature solve this problem.
-Dependencies is a feature that must be enabled by your workspace admin.
-To enable dependencies,
+Hive "Dependencies" feature solves this problem.
+Dependencies is a feature that is enabled by default in your workspace.
+To check it out,

 Select "Hive Apps" from your main menu